 The course is offered in both French and English.
 Applicants must choose the language in which they would like to follow the course and indicate it on their application form.
 Once an applicant is enrolled in a section, he/she will not be permitted to switch groups.

-This program contains 2 Professionalism Hours and is also eligible for up to 28 hours and 45 minutes of Substantive Content with the Law Society of Upper Canada and the Barreau du Québec.
+This program contains 2 Professionalism Hours and is also eligible for up to 28 hours and 45 minutes of Substantive Content with the Law Society of Ontario and the Barreau du Québec.

 Importance of IHL

 International Humanitarian Law (IHL) is a set of rules seeking to limit the effects of armed conflict for humanitarian reasons.
 It protects persons who are not or are no longer participating in hostilities and restricts the means and methods of warfare.
 The complexities of modern-day conflicts combined with the availability of information and media interest have resulted in a higher profile of difficult humanitarian issues.
 Knowledge of IHL is a definite asset, if not essential, for those working on or in countries affected by armed conflicts, those involved in humanitarian work or interested in working for international criminal tribunals.

 The amounts indicated below are in Canadian dollars.

 - Students (without credit): $800 + tax

 - Students (with credits): *Please verify the Registrar's website.